-I don’t know if you have heard of the blind hymn-writer Fanny Crosby.
-Instead of wallowing in self-pity because of her blindness, she trusted in Jesus Christ and wrote many hymns we still sing, like To God Be the Gloryand Blessed Assurance.
+We are probably all familiar with the blind hymn-writer Fanny Crosby.
+Instead of wallowing in self-pity because of her blindness, she trusted in Jesus Christ and wrote the hymns we still sing, like To God Be the Glory and Blessed Assurance.

 When Fanny Crosby was old, somebody told her that, if she had been born in that day, an operation could have restored her sight.
 Instead of being bitter, she said, “I don’t know that I would change anything.
 Do you know that the first thing I’m ever going to see is the face of Jesus?”

 There is someone who knew where her faith resided!
-Fanny Crosby’s life was changed, and her life continues to positively impact the lives of others, not simply because she was a woman of faith, but because she placed her faith in Jesus as Messiah.
+Fanny Crosby’s life continues to positively impact the lives of others, not simply because she was a woman of faith, but because she placed her faith in Jesus as Messiah.

 The second major point John makes in this passage is about the effects of faith.